-This procedure is used by an AF to subscribe to notifications when the resources associated to the corresponding service information have been allocated and/or cannot be allocated.
+This procedure is used by a NF service consumer to subscribe to notifications when the resources associated to the corresponding service information have been allocated and/or cannot be allocated.

-The AF shall use the "EventsSubscReqData" data type as described in subclause 4.2.2.2 and shall include in the HTTP POST request message:
+The NF service consumer shall use the "EventsSubscReqData" data type as described in subclause 4.2.2.2 and shall include in the HTTP POST request message:

-- if the AF requests the PCF to provide a notification when the resources associated to the service information have been allocated, an event entry within the "events" attribute with the "event" attribute set to "SUCCESSFUL_RESOURCES_ALLOCATION"; and/or
+- if the NF service consumer requests the PCF to provide a notification when the resources associated to the service information have been allocated, an event entry within the "events" attribute with the "event" attribute set to "SUCCESSFUL_RESOURCES_ALLOCATION"; and/or

-- if the AF requests the PCF to provide a notification when the resources associated to the service information cannot be allocated, an event entry within the "events" attribute with the "event" attribute set to "FAILED_RESOURCES_ALLOCATION".
+- if the NF service consumer requests the PCF to provide a notification when the resources associated to the service information cannot be allocated, an event entry within the "events" attribute with the "event" attribute set to "FAILED_RESOURCES_ALLOCATION".

-The PCF shall reply to the AF as described in subclause 4.2.2.2.
+The PCF shall reply to the NF service consumer as described in subclause 4.2.2.2.

 As a result of this action, the PCF shall set the appropriate subscription to notification of resources allocation outcome for the corresponding PCC Rule(s) as described in 3GPP TS 29.512 [8].